chipgarner/air-pms7003/README.md

 ## Setup

-To install the driver, simply do:
+To install the driver and MQTT library, simply do:

 sudo pip3 install python-aqi